In simple terms

 questionor write us to the e-mail email@example.com.
 We are happy to help.

 I've got a Chisel project from a developer, but I'm a fan of good old CSS and HTML

 The good old HTML & CSS, who wouldn't like those, right?
 However, we recommend that you give Chisel a chance, install it, and setup the existing project so you can use the power and flexibility of modern development workflow.
 See the previous question for how to do that.

 If you still would like to work with CSS and HTML directly, they are stored in the

 dist folder.
 Chisel automatically creates unminified CSS, the file name looks somewhat like

 dist folder directly.

 Beware, once you edit HTML or CSS in the

-dist folder, you or other developers shouldn’t use standard project workflow and tasks anymore.
-The standard development workflow overrides content of
+dist folder, you or other developers shouldn't use standard project workflow and tasks anymore.
+The standard development workflow overrides the content of the

 dist folder so you could lose your changes.